intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/keras-api-python.md

 ---
-### **Sequential API**
+## **Sequential API**
-The model is described as a linear stack of layers in the sequential API.
+The model is described as a linear stack of layers in the Sequential API.
 Layers can be added into the `Sequential` container one by one and the order of the layers in the model will be the same as the insertion order.

 To create a sequential container:
 ```python